 'Paragraph 55' houses refers to the special provision set out in bullet 4 of paragraph 55 of the NPPF.

 The policy is a response to the reality that, despite the drive to improve the design quality of new housing generally, new housing continues to be very ordinary and with very poor environmental considerations.

 How can Hawkes Architecture help?

 Securing planning approval for your new self-build home can feel like an arduous task, especially when your site is in the picturesque English countryside.
-Getting to grips with Paragraph 55 could be the key that unlocks your development.
+Paragraph 55 could offer the opportunity to make your development possible.